adamsilver/fdpb/03-Book-A-Flight.md

 ### Radio buttons

 We could use radio buttons but there are hundreds, if not thousands of destinations.
 It would be a huge page with a lot of scrolling.
-The good thing about radio buttons is that we could use `cmd+f` but:
+One additional advantage that radio buttons possess is the ability to use use `cmd+f` to search the page for text strings.
+But:

-a) many users won't know about it's existence;
+a) many users won't know about this functionality;
 b) some browsers don't expose this capability particularly on mobile; and
 c) ultimately, we shouldn't rely on such an inconspicuous browser feature to fix issues with our own design.
 We can do better.

 ### Select box

-We could use a select box but like radio buttons they suffer from lots of scrolling and come with some additional problems.

-In her talk Burn Your Select Tags[^] Alice Bartlett explains that select boxes should be avoided.
-Luke Wobrelski echos this sentiment in his article Dropdown Menus Are A Last Resort[^lukew].
+Designers often use `select` boxes because they save space.
+However, as Alice Bartlett explains in her talk Burn Your Select Tags, they should be avoided where possible.
+Luke Wobrelski shares the sentiment in Dropdown Menus Are A Last Resort.

 This is because:

-a) They hide choices and require a click to see them;
-b) Some devices suppress the zoom of `option` overlays; and
+- some devices suppress the zooming of `option` overlays
+- they have little hierarchy control
+- they can't be styled very easily cross-browser
+- they hide choices behind an unnecessary extra click
+- they are not searchable
+- they are taxing to scroll through and select
-c) They aren't generally well understood.
+- they aren't generally well understood

-This doesn't mean we should never ever use them, but we should do so consciously and when we have analysed all the options available to us.
-In this chapter, this is what we're going to do.

-### Text box (`input type="search"`)
+### Text box

-A regular text box (`input type="text"`) is an option for us but we could enhance the experience by using a search box (`input type="search"`).
-In doing so the browser allows the user to clear the field more easily, by tapping on the "x" or pressing *escape*.
+A text box (`input type="search"`) is another option.
+The search type enhances the functionality of a regular text box (`input type="text"`) by allowing the user to clear the contents of the field&mdash;either by tapping the X or pressing escape.

 ![Image here](/etc/)